kanekomasahiro/Re-ranking/README.md

 ## Problems
-- I am writing code of reranker
+- I am writing code of reranker (I'm not familiar with initializing the parts of the model)
-    - My mentor teach me some tips!
+    - My mentor gives me some tips!
 - N-best outputs and greedy output of NMT are different